harunpehlivan/Very-deep-cnn-pytorch/README.md

 ## Introduction

-Here is my pytorch implementation of the model described in the paper "Character-level Convolutional Networks for Text Classification" [paper](https://arxiv.org/abs/1606.01781).
+Here is my pytorch implementation of the model described in the paper "Very deep convolutional networks for Text Classification" [paper](https://arxiv.org/abs/1606.01781).

 ## Datasets: